curl/everything-curl/cmdline-configfile.md

 To allow the config files to look even more like a true config file, it also allows you to use '=' or ':' between the option and its argument.
-As you see above it isn't necessary, but some like the clarity it offers.
+As you see above it is not necessary, but some like the clarity it offers.
 Setting the user-agent option again:

     user-agent = "Everything-is-an-agent"